mtalyat/Minty-Engine/README.md

 #### Ease of Use
 After the base of the engine has been designed, a user interface will be created to help advance the creation of games using the engine.

+### Inspiration
+There are multiple sources that inspired this project.
+* [John Lin's Sandbox](https://www.youtube.com/@johnlin9665), a stunningly beautfil voxel tech demo.
+* [Teardown](https://teardowngame.com), a well made voxel game about destroying the environment.

 ### Technology
 The Minty Engine will use a multitude of advanced and new technologies to make the most of the computer being used.
 This includes, but is not limited to: